Aaron Rodgers Shows Support For LeBron James, Advises To Ignore Donald Trump

-Aaron Rodgers has not been very outspoken about his thoughts on today’s politics, although he did join in linking arms last season amid the protests of the National Anthem last season.
+Aaron Rodgers has not been very outspoken about his thoughts on today’s politics, although he did join in linking arms amid the protests of the national anthem last season.
 Now, he has opened up a bit about his thoughts on Donald Trump attacking LeBron James.

 Trump took aim at James after he did an interview with CNN’s Don Lemon.
 He angered the sports world after insinuating that James was “dumb.”